thtroyer/simple-text-generator/README.md

 Built in python, utilizing the textgenrrn library (tensorflow).

 ## Usage
-Tested on Ubuntu 16.04 with Python3.8.7.
-(Windows needs retested)
+Tested on Ubuntu 16.04 with Python 3.8.7 and Windows 10 with Python 3.7.7.

 ## Set up environment